Founder & TreeEO

 Head of Communications

 Raised in the United States, Zoë moved to Cape Town to study Sociology at the University of Cape Town.
 After leading a variety of student organisations, teaching undergrads, volunteering with disadvantaged youth, and earning three first class degrees, she joined Greenpop in 2014.
-When she is not speaking for the trees as Greenpop’s Head of Communications you can find her practicing yoga and searching for the best pizza in the Mother City.
+When she is not speaking for the trees as Greenpop’s Head of Communications, you can find her practising yoga and

 Farrah T Schwab